 A physician usually performs a exam to determine the diagnosis of TMJ.
 They listen to your jaw as you open and close your mouth.
 They pay attention to the range of motion of your jaw and may feel certain areas to check for pain or discomfort.
 If the pain seems to stem from your teeth, a CT scan or X-rays may be encouraged to get a full picture.

-If you are battling with TMJ and want to see what options for treatment are available, feel free to get in touch with the Sneed Dental Arts offices in Collierville and Cordova.
+If you are battling with TMJ and want to see what options for treatment are available, feel free to get in touch with the Sneed Dental Arts office in Collierville.
 Our staff will help wage war on your pain and route you back to a place of mandibular peace.
 Contact us today for a consultation!